Xanthippe666/BackendRestfulAPI/README.md

 npm start
 `

 The server will then start running on localhost through port 2333.
 If the server fails to connect, the database configuration may be incorrect.
-Mysql admin username, password, and host settings can be changed in the file named "dbConfig.js" under the folder called "db"
+Mysql admin‘s username, password, and host settings can be changed in the file named "dbConfig.js" under the folder called "db".
+Server port settings (default: 2333) can be changed in the file named "index.js" under the main folder

+###Testing the API
+API testing can be done in postman, curl, advanced Rest client, etc.

 ### API summary
 - register